STOIE/recipes/recipes/black_pepper_beef/README.md

 1. Immediately add the peppercorn sauce and water mix.
 1. Stir and give a quick fry for around 15-30 seconds.
 1. Add the dark soy sauce and the cornstarch slurry.
-1. Mix quickly again and then add the other 1-1/2 tablespoons of peanut oil.
+1. Mix quickly again and then add the remaining third of peanut oil.
 1. Remove from the heat, give a final brief mix and then place the mixture into aluminium foil.
 1. You can then place the dish with foil onto the cast iron skillet to present for serving.